onabz/mlr-shop/README.md

 ## UX

+### Colour Scheme Used

+### Typography

 ### User Stories:
 - As a Shopper I want to be able to view a list of products so that I can select some to purchase.
-- As a User I can click on an article so that I can read it in full.
+- As a shopper I want to be able to view individual product details so that I can identify the price, description and product image
 - As a Shopper I want to be able to quickly identify deals, clearance items and special offers so that I can take advantage of special savings on products.
 - As a Shopper I want to be able to view my total purchases so that I can monitor my spending.
 - As a Site User I want to be able to register an account so that I can have a personal account and be able to view my profile.